sayinmehmet47/stytch-app/readme.md

 });
 ```

-- Next, we authenticate with the token we received and send a request with that token.
-This returns a sessionToken.
+- then we authenticate with the token we got , and send a requst with theat token and it turn back us a sessionToken.

 ```jsx
 app.post('/authenticate', async (req, res) => {